Alvalogue7/Proyecto_Bootstrap/README.md

 <h3>Gallery</h3>
 <img src="./img_readme/gallery.png" alt="gallery section image" style="width:50%">
-This section is composed by automatic slideshow gallery of pictures.<br>
+This section is composed by autoplaying slideshow gallery of pictures.<br>
 The section are styled as carousel from bootstrap.</p>

 <h3>Contact</h3>